IgniteUI/help-topics/topics/03_Mobile Controls/igListView/02_igListView_Configuring_Multi-Level_Data_Binding.md

 ### Requirements

-To complete the procedure, you need to have installed Ignite UI %%ProductVersionShort%% product.
+To complete the procedure, you need to have installed %%ProductName%% %%ProductVersionShort%% product.

 ### Overview